smart-data-models/dataModel.Parking/OnStreetParking/doc/spec_JA.md

       x-ngsi:
         type: Property
     refParkingGroup:
-      description: 'Reference to the parking group(s) (if any) belonging to this onstreet parking zone.'
+      description: Reference to the parking group(s) (if any) belonging to this onstreet parking zone
       items:
         type: string
       type: array
       x-ngsi:
         type: Relationship
     refParkingSpot:
-      description: 'Individual parking spots belonging to this on street parking site.'
+      description: Individual parking spots belonging to this on street parking site
       items:
         format: uri
         type: string